kubeflow/community/proposals/1026-kubeflow-agentic-platform/contracts.md

 8. Retry safely or reconcile failures
 ```

-The same flow applies to Trainer, KFP, KServe, Katib, Spark, Hub / Model Registry, Semantic Operator, and other approved adapters.
+This flow is specified first for Trainer.
+It is intended as a compatibility direction for KFP, KServe, Katib, Spark, Hub / Model Registry, Semantic Operator, and other adapters, which require their own approved profiles before they become conformant.

 ## 1. Responsibilities by layer